25prabhu10/notes/docs/Non-Sorted/Interview/General.md

 1. Identify the seniority of the candidate

-2. Identify the candidate's areas of expertise (or lack of) and the breadth and depth of their technical knowledge.
+2. Identify the candidate's areas of expertise (or lack of) and the breadth and depth of their technical knowledge

 3. Further understand the candidate's personality and cultural fit within the team